muratk5n/thirdwave/en/README.md

 ---

 Update of the graph Unarmed People Shot By the Poh-lice, now show both whites and non-whites.
-Non-whites are being killed consistently more than whites, but overall numbers seem to be decreasing on a yearly basis.
+Non-whites are being killed consistently more than whites, but overall numbers seem to be decreasing.

+Still, shot at 90 times?
+Dam \#akron

 [[-]](2019/05/confstats.html#unarmed)